-- Work Out Your Total Income After Tax – don’t make the mistake of assuming your salary is the amount of money you take home.
+- Work Out Your Total Tax – don’t make the mistake of assuming your salary is the amount of money you take home.
 Most countries have essential contributions and deductions, such as tax or national insurance, that will be taken from your wages before they make their way to you.
-Use a take home pay calculator to see how much you actually have available to spend each month.
+Use a take-home pay calculator to see how much you have available to spend each month.
 If you are confused about federal tax payments, there are resources such as My Tax Settlement to help you with the calculations.
 Remember, back taxes can accumulate quickly, so always be wary of them.

 - Deduct Essentials – we all have to pay certain things to live a decent quality of life.
 These tend to include rent or mortgage payments, electric, gas and water payments, car payments, phone payments, internet payments and more.
 Make sure to deduct these costs from your take home pay.